We're so glad you could join us!

 Once they decide to onboard, the new resident may still be triggering, abreacting, etc. but we help them learn what their triggers are and to diffuse the triggers over time.
-We help them monitor their behavior, help them stick to the rules, and coach them on how to improve their participation in life.
+We help them monitor their behavior, help them stick to the agreements, and coach them on how to improve their participation in life.
 You might decide to space out these forays into increasing co-awareness to allow some time for the system to balance helping this new resident with the problems they may still be facing emotionally or externally.
 If you have enough healthier residents, though, you might get good enough at rehabilitating guests that you choose to overlap some of this work and trade off which members of the welcoming committee work with which guest/new resident.

 We've gone through this process dozens of times.
 We now only have 1 stuck guest that we're aware of.
 In April of 2018 we rescued 2 stuck traumaholder children in our system through a different process (called a "Rescue Mission") that we will not outline here.
 Our 1 remaining stuck resident is almost ready for an attempt for rescue.
 But since they aren't fronting and stealing front, or having extreme outbursts of any type that we can detect, we're OK with waiting until we're all ready to work on this.
 We never force people to become co-aware or co-conscious.

 We even used this method to deal with our suicidal thoughts by finding the suicidal guest, bringing them to co-awareness and then helping them pretty much the way you might help a friend with a problem: patience, hugs, lots of talking, recommending good books, etc. It worked extremely well, and now she's one of our residents and helps on the welcoming committee, too.
 She's now named "Hawthorn" and she's very sweet and extremely helpful and no longer has suicidal thoughts.